TIDE OF ANXIETY PART 1: he battle within myself felt endless. My mind fought to control my body, my self-worth, and my perception of the world.”

 Better yet, why the fuck couldn’t he have paid someone to have sex with him if he was so desperate?

-In the midst of my inquisition, I realised I had left my airtime in his car.
+In the midst of my inquisition, I realized I had left my airtime in his car.
 I jolted back into cognitive consciousness and yelled out; “He has my airtime.”
 I imagine if you were an outsider watching this, it must have looked like I had gone into V-fib and some unseen spirited had compressed life back into me, all in the while alarming my friend with my erratic behaviour.
 I watched Vuyo for a few minutes then repeated my earlier allegation.

 “He has my airtime, he has my fucking airtime”.